Hong Kong Alliance in Support of Patriotic Democratic Movements of China: Timeline

 "international political organization", among whose guiding principles was "to end one party ruling, and to rebuild a democratic China".

 On 11 March 2023, Chow, Tang Ngok-kwan, and Tsui Hon-kwong were sentenced to 4.5 months in prison each over the data refusal.
 After the sentencing, the three were granted bail pending their appeal, on the condition of not accepting interviews or giving speeches endangering national security.
 Chow rejected bail "on grounds of freedom of expression".
 In the appeal hearing in December 2023, the three defendants argued that the Alliance was not a foreign agent as alleged by police, and had thus not been required to provide the requested data.
 The appeal was rejected in March 2024.
 An application for a certificate to appeal that verdict in the High Court was rejected on 17 April 2024.
 On 6 March 2025, the Court of Final Appeal unanimously quashed the data demand refusal convictions after all three Alliance members had completed their related sentences.
 The court said that the heavy redaction of information had rendered it useless in proving the claim that the Alliance had acted as a foreign agent, and had "deprived the appellants of a fair trial".

 In August 2025, High Court judge Alex Lee said that the national security trial of the Hong Kong Alliance would begin in November, with the court having set aside 75 days for it.
+According to judicial records obtained in October 2025, the trial would have originally begun on 11 November but was delayed, for the second time, to January 2026.

+On 11 September 2026, the Hong Kong Alliance was sentenced and ordered to pay a 1.5 millionHKD fine in the incitement to subversion case.
+Its lead figures Chow, Ho and Lee were jailed for the same charge that day.